 Dear CLMN volunteers,

 Thank you for your patience as we continue to navigate the complications associated with COVID-19.
 The safety of you, the volunteers, is our top priority.
-Please remember that you are under absolutely no obligation to conduct any monitoring for CLMN if you feel unsafe doing so, and please do not travel
+Please remember that you are under absolutely no obligation to conduct any monitoring for CLMN if you feel unsafe doing so, and please do not feel obligated to travel

 to lake homes just to collect water quality data.